Northern Studies

 We assume regional North Norwegian responsibility through public outreach and by internationally open teaching.
 NSRG members have developed University of the Arctic Courses and created new such geared to emerging circumarctic issues of major consern.
 What we do in teaching is related to the NSRG group's research which explores geopolitical, economic, indigenous, environmental and cultural issues of the circumpolar north by placing such in a circumpolar and global geo-economic and cultural context.

-BANHER 2023-2026 will enable us to engage in on-line teaching events in future courses in partnership with teachers at the Trent University School of Environment, Canada, with University of Lapland, Rovaniemi and with partners at University of Alaska at Anchorage.
+BANHER 2023-2026 enables us to engage in development of on-line teaching in circumarctic partnership with scholars at the Trent University School of Environment, Canada, the University of Akureyri, Iceland, and with researchers of the University of Alaska at Anchorage.

 The research group in northern studies